Chandogya Upanishad: Atman exists, Svetaketu's education on the key to all knowledge - Tat Tvam Asi

+The translations and interpretations diverge on the famous dictum tat tvam asi in 6.8.7.
+While tat is traditionally interpreted as referring to either 'the existent' (sat) or 'finest essence' (animan), Brereton has argued that this is grammatically incorrect, and that the phrase, as explained by Olivelle, "does not establish the identity between the individual and the ultimate being (sat) but rather shows that Svetaketu lives in the same manner as all other creatures, that is, by means of an invisible and subtle essence," which is also the cause of his existence.
+In the traditional interpretation, 6.8.7 then states that Sat, Existence, Being is this root, it is the essence (atman), it is at the core of all living beings.
+It is True, it is Real, it is the Self (atman), and Thou Art That, Śvetaketu.
+In Brereton's interpretation, followed by Olivelle and Doniger, Uddalaka states that "that's how you are," Śvetaketu.

+The "Tat Tvam Asi" phrase is a Mahavakya, a statement which leads directly to knowledge of Brahman.

 Oneness in the world, the immanent reality and of Man

 The Chandogya Upanishad in volume 6.9, states that all Selfs are interconnected and one.
 The inmost essence of all beings is same, the whole world is One Truth, One Reality, One Self.

 Living beings are like rivers that arise in the mountains, states the Upanishad, some rivers flow to the east and some to the west, yet they end in an ocean, become the ocean itself, and realize they are not different but are same, and thus realize their Oneness.
 Uddalaka states in volume 6.10 of the Upanishad, that there comes a time when all human beings and all creatures know not, "I am this one, I am that one", but realize that they are One Truth, One Reality, and the whole world is one Atman.

 Living beings are like trees, asserts the Upanishad, that bleed when struck and injured, yet the tree lives on with its Self as resplendent as before.
 It is this Atman, that despite all the suffering inflicted on a person, makes him to stand up again, live and rejoice at life.
 Body dies, life doesn't.

 The Self and the body are like salt and water, states the Upanishad in volume 6.13.
 Salt dissolves in water, it is everywhere in the water, it cannot be seen, yet it is there and exists forever no matter what one does to the water.
 The Sat is forever, and this Sat is the Self, the essence, it exists, it is true, asserts the text.